 Lighting up Timor-Leste

-Since 2003, Renew has been working with communities in Timor-Leste to provide clean, renewable lighting and electricity.
-We have helped install solar lighting and power to more than 2,000 homes and over 100 community centres, orphanages, schools and hospitals in remote rural villages.
-We have also helped train 180 village-based solar technicians.
+From 2003 to 2021, Renew worked with communities in Timor-Leste to provide clean, renewable lighting and electricity.
+We helped install solar lighting and power to more than 2,000 homes and over 100 community centres, orphanages, schools and hospitals in remote rural villages.
+We also helped train 180 village-based solar technicians.

 Funding through the Google Impact Challenge in 2014 enabled us to develop a solar lighting prototype for households with enhanced functionality and performance monitoring features.
 In 2015-16 we rolled out the improved system to 600 homes in three districts and trained an additional 30 technicians.

 From 2017 to 2019 Renew and its partners provided solar energy to a further 265 rural homes and trained 15 new local solar technicians.